Care UK’s unique approach to healthcare provision in the justice system.

 Primary care: We aim to provide at least the equivalent healthcare to what service users would be able to access in the community.
 In fact, in many cases, the services we deliver are enhanced, to answer the complex needs of the people we work with.

 Substance misuse services: Our teams provide a full range of substance misuse services: independent, voluntary and NHS-based.

 Mental health services: We also provide primary and secondary mental health services and are particularly proud of our in-depth and successful work with patients who have a variety of mental health needs and personality disorders.

 What makes Care UK innovative in this sector?

 Our offender health services make full use of the latest technology to ensure that service users receive the best care within the shortest timescales, all while ensuring the safety and security of the prison and prisoner.
 Technology has proved of particular value in supporting service users in more remote prisons, such as HMP Isle of Wight.

 Creating a holistic model

 In traditional prisons there are three core pathways: primary care, substance misuse and mental health.
-A service user entering the prison will be referred into one, two or all three of these pathways, however, these strands of care will run alongside each other and be delivered by different teams, with little if any crossover.
+A patient entering the prison will be referred into one, two or all three of these pathways, however, these strands of care will run alongside each other and be delivered by different teams, with little, if any crossover.

-During 2012 and 2013 Care UK developed a brand new, innovative recovery model that moves away from this disease-led model of the past to one based on a holistic approach that draws upon the key elements of a person’s health and wellbeing, namely:
+Care UK developed an innovative wellbeing model that moves away from this disease-led model of the past to one based on a holistic approach that draws upon the key elements of a person’s health and wellbeing, namely:

 - Resettlement and re-offending